Killer7

-is a 2005 action-adventure video game developed by Grasshopper Manufacture and Capcom Production Studio 4 and published by Capcom for the GameCube and PlayStation 2.
+is a 2005 action-adventure game developed by Grasshopper Manufacture and Capcom and published by Capcom for the GameCube and PlayStation 2.
 The game was written and directed by Goichi Suda and produced by Hiroyuki Kobayashi.

 The game follows an elite group of assassins called the "killer7".
 The assassins, physical manifestations of a man named Harman Smith, perform hits on behalf of the United States government.
 Through these missions, the killer7 uncover a deeper conspiracy regarding the role of Japan in U.S. politics and secrets about the nature of their organization.
 Killer7 features first-person shooter elements and a unique on rails control scheme, but the core adventure-style gameplay has been compared to Myst and Snatcher.

 Killer7 was Suda's first game released outside Japan.
 It initially received mixed reviews due to its unconventional control scheme, linear gameplay, and complex noir plot.
 While some reviewers appreciated the stripped-down controls and stylized arthouse approach, others criticised it as confusing and restricting.
-However, the game's soundtrack, presentation, visual style and thought-provoking story received generally positive responses from critics and considered as the best aspects of the game and led to several accolades and nominations.
+However, the game's soundtrack, presentation, visual style and thought-provoking story received generally positive responses from critics, were considered as the best aspects of the game and led to several accolades and nominations.
 Retrospectively, Killer7 has a cult following, which led to re-releases of Suda's older works and the successful launch of No More Heroes.
-A Microsoft Windows port of the game licensed by Capcom was released by NIS America in 2018.
+A Windows port of the game licensed by Capcom was released by NIS America in 2018.